BigDataRPG/nakara_skybound/README.md

 **Nakara Skybound** (ตำนานนครากลับฟ้า) is an advanced interactive game simulation that combines LLM-powered NPCs, agent memory, strategic planning, and external knowledge integration via MCP (Model Context Protocol) and DeepWiki.

+## Game Overview

+**Nakara Skybound: วัฏจักรกาล** is a narrative-driven, time-loop adventure inspired by Thai mythology.
+Players explore the mystical city of Nakara, interact with AI-powered NPCs, and make decisions that influence the unfolding story across multiple eras.
+The game features:

+- **Time Loops**: Experience repeating cycles where your choices and karma affect each new loop.
+- **Dynamic World**: The city and its inhabitants evolve based on your actions, memories, and accumulated knowledge.
+- **Strategic Choices**: Manage resources, relationships, and quests to uncover secrets and break the cycle.
+- **AI NPCs**: Converse with intelligent NPCs who remember past interactions and adapt their behavior.
+- **External Knowledge**: NPCs can access DeepWiki via MCP to provide lore, hints, or answer player questions.

+Your goal is to unravel the mysteries of Nakara, restore balance, and ultimately escape the endless cycle.

 ## Features

 - **LLM-Powered NPCs**: NPCs use large language models for dynamic, context-aware dialogue.